rehierl/node-tree-outliner/about-sequences.md

 The sequence of nodes created this way is said to be **the document's sequence of nodes**, or simply the document's **node sequence**.
-As such, a node sequence represents the path an algorithm will take through a document when traversing its tree of nodes.
+As such, a node sequence represents the path an algorithm will take through the tree of a document when visiting its nodes.

 A memory hook: The start tags of an HTML file have the exact same order.